• Skip to primary navigation

 Instructions

-• To make the marinade, in a bowl combine garlic with rosemary, thyme, and olive oil.
+• To make the marinade, in a bowl, combine the garlic, rosemary, thyme, and olive oil.

-• Pat the lamb dry with paper towels, and place on a baking pan.
+• Pat the lamb dry with paper towels and place on a baking sheet.
 Season with salt and pepper.

-• Remove from the oven, cover with foil, and allow to rest for 10 minutes before slicing in between rib bones and serving.
+• Remove from the oven, cover loosely with foil, and rest for 10 minutes before slicing between the ribs.

 Notes: